 In the past year, SCS has composed and submitted multiple EOHHS grant applications, resulting in four skilled nursing facilities being awarded $1,000,000 each.
 These funds will be put to use addressing continued Covid concerns and enabling each facility to develop plans expanding their service lines.
 Additionally, one of these grants is being used to create and implement Memory Care Assisted Living within an established nursing facility;

-The state of Massachusetts has initiated reforms under the the Accountability and Supports Package 2.0, aiming to improve standard of care as well as infection control. .
+The state of New England has initiated reforms under the the Accountability and Supports Package 2.0, aiming to improve standard of care as well as infection control. .
 One of these reforms mandates that nursing homes take immediate steps to reduce or eliminate rooms with more than two residents.
 This shift will improve infection control and the quality of life of residents.

 SCS has been closely following the impact of this reform measure on affected facilities. an is able to assist with Determination of Need applications for facilities needing to undergo changes to meet these mandates.

 Looking for Help With Your Long Term Care Facility in New England?